 What do vegans use for butter?

 You can substitute vegetable oils in place of butter in many recipes.
-For example, olive oil is a great substitute in mashed potatoes.
-You can also use vegetable oils in cake.
+For example, olive oil is a great substitute for mashed potatoes.
+You can also use vegetable oils in a cake.
 However, using a store-bought or homemade dairy-free butter is another great option.

 - Combine the soy milk, apple cider vinegar, and salt in a small bowl.
 Stir this together and then set aside for at least 10 minutes.